The Very Group: Post-merger

 In May 2008, Littlewoods Shop Direct Group announced it would change its corporate brand name to Shop Direct Group, to reflect the multi-branded nature of the business.
 In July 2008, Shop Direct completed its purchase of the Empire Stores brand name and customer base from mail order competitor Redcats.

 In May 2008, Home Delivery Network, previously Shop Direct Group's logistics division, was separated from the group and subsequently renamed Yodel.

 With the demise of the Woolworths Group in January 2009, Shop Direct purchased rights to children's clothing brand Ladybird along with the Woolworths trade name from the administrators.
 The takeover of the Woolworths brand by Shop Direct was announced on 2 February 2009, and the new online retailer began trading on 25 June that year.
+In 2015, the Woolworths.co.uk brand was closed, and in July 2021, the Woolworths UK brand was sold to Woolworth in Germany.

 At the start of 2009, Shop Direct predicted growth in online sales, with a spokesperson saying: "We anticipate that 70 per cent of our sales will be online by 2010/11 and, therefore, the future of our business is online-led."
 It was confirmed in late 2009 that it was on track to achieve 70% of its sales via the internet by 2011.
 By the end of the 2012/13 financial year, this figure had reached 78%.

 In 2013, the company rebranded to Shop Direct, dropping the 'group' from its name.

 On 27 October 2017 Shop Direct successfully placed its debut bond.

 In 2019, Shop Direct rebranded to The Very Group.

+In February 2024, The Very Group took a loan of £125 million from The Carlyle Group and UAE-based International Media Investments in return for a degree of control of The Very Group.
+The group's finances had been hurt by increasing interest rates, and the directors stated the loan should provide working capital until at least June 2025.
+In March 2024, The Very Group auditors, Deloitte, announced they had resigned after stating they struggled to access "appropriate and relevant information in respect of certain financing arrangements between companies in the wider group".
+Very Group's ownership is spread across many different companies, some unaudited, with an ultimate offshore owner.